 Right Water Temperature For Hot Tubs and Pools

-It’s one of the most frequent questions we get: How hot should I keep my hot tub and/or pool?
+It’s one of the most frequent questions we get: How hot should I keep my hot tub and/or swimming pool Myrtle Beach?
 Several deciding factors go into that answer, but we’ll cover some of the things to consider here in this article…

 The main thing is to ask yourself what the pool is being used for.
 If your family is super active and swimming laps, etc., they will sweat more and need cooler water to get their core temperatures back to normal.
 Families who aren’t active and just want to lie around relaxing all the time will prefer the water to be warmer to make up for their lack of exercise.